Oli Vilakku

+In the film, a burglar rescues a widowed woman whose in-laws had left to die during an outbreak of plague.
+He is soon framed for kidnapping her by relatives who are after the woman's inheritance.

 Plot

 Muthu is a career criminal who works for Master Jambu along with his girlfriend Geetha.
 Who becomes friends with Kadri, another petty thief.
 Due to his repetitive crimes, the court orders him to stay in a small town for six months.
 But, two days before his release, he escapes.
 Master Jambu gives him another job to rob a safe full of gold from the rich.
 When a plague empties Maanggudi of its inhabitants; Muthu takes the opportunity to burgle a house.

-He finds nothing except Shanti.
-A widowed daughter-in-law which the cruel relatives left her to die.
+Muthu finds nothing except Shanti.
+She is A widowed daughter-in-law which the cruel relatives had left to die.
 Pannaiyar Paramsivam, his wife, and their son, Somu.
 Shanti has married off when she was four years old to a boy of five years old.
 But the boy dies soon after.
 Muthu brings a local village doctor, Kannaiyah, and nurses her back to health.
 When her relatives return, they are not pleased to find her alive.
 And even less pleased to discover that someone has tried to rob them.
 Shanti gets the blame and a beating as they suspect her of having an affair with thief, Muthu.
 Somu, Pannaiyar Paramasivam's other son, tries to rape Shanti.
 Muthu saves her from this and the pair flee, with help of Kadri, who treats Shanti as her sister.
 They set up home in Muthu's house.
 Much to the displeasure of the respectable neighbours, who are all too ready to think the worst.
 Shanti's relatives feel dismayed when a lawyer arrives to announce that Shanti's uncle, has left a legacy for 500,000 rupees.
 They hatch a plot to get her back.
 By making false police report that Muthu kidnapped Shanti and stole their gold.
 This is overheard by the Kannaiyah who happens to pass by to visit Shanti and Muthu.